ishtiaqhimel/notes/kubernetes/kubernetes.md

 - assigns pods to different nodes
 - checks the requirements of pods and find a node which meets the requirement to run the pod
 - schedules nodes so that the pods are distributed among all the nodes
+- Kubernetes scheduler tries to ensure that Pods from the same application are distributed onto different machines for reliability

 **Controller Manager**
 -  responsible for overall health of the cluster